kollenl/training-r-intro/2-Functions-and-Importing-Data/readme.md

 ## NA Values

 Most of the statistical summary functions in R have the argument `na.rm`.
-This stands for `NA` remove. `NA` value is how R represents a missing value, similar to the NULL value in a SQL database.
+This stands for `NA` remove.
+The `NA` value is how R represents a missing value, similar to the NULL value in a SQL database.

 For example, there is a built-in data frame in R called `airquality` with